yysun/apprun-site/src/pages/configuration/diy.md

-# Do It Youself
+# Layout - Do It Yourself

+Instead of asking you to follow the configuration or convention, sometimes it is easier to create your own layout.

-Instead of following the out-of-box configuration schema, you can create the **src/index.tsx** of your own without using the **app.start** function.
+You can create the **src/index.tsx** of your own without using the **app.start** function.

-In this case, you will need to know how to create the layout, pages, and components, which is easy to do.
+In this case, you will need to know how to create the layout and pages in the **src/index.tsx** page.

 ## Create Layout

 You can create the layout as a regular [component](#component) and render it before rendering pages.
-You can set up title, menus and nav whatever you want freely.
+You can set up title, menus, and nav whatever you want freely.
 A layout template looks like:

 ```javascript
 import app from 'apprun';